cstubben/ENAbrowseR/README.md

-`ENAbrowseR` is an `R` package to search and retrieve data from the [European Nucleotide Archive](http://www.ebi.ac.uk/ena/browse/programmatic-access) Browser REST URL.
+`ENAbrowseR` is an `R` package to search and retrieve reports from the [European Nucleotide Archive](http://www.ebi.ac.uk/ena/browse/programmatic-access) Browser REST URL.

 ```
 library(devtools)